njmiklos/thesis-scripts-har-smart-home/README.md

     - Collect Sensor Data: Install sensors in a household and collect data over time.
 Record the timestamps and descriptions of activities of interest.
     - Create an Annotation File: List all annotated activity episodes and validate the format using `data_acquisition/validate_annotation_file.py` to ensure compatibility of the file with other scripts.
     - Download Sensor Data: Retrieve data from your InfluxDB instance and export it to `.csv` files using `data_acquisition/query_db.py`.
+2. Follow the section "Usage Instructions".
-2. Initial Data Exploration: Use scripts from the `data_analysis` directory to inspect your annotated data.
+3. Initial Data Exploration: Use scripts from the `data_analysis` directory to inspect your annotated data.
 Generate summaries and plots to check for sensor errors (e.g., malfunctions or dropouts), duplicates, missing or infinite values.
 Address issues early before further processing.
-3. Data Cleaning:
+4. Data Cleaning:
     - Resample Data: Standardize sampling rates using `data_processing/resample.py`, especially useful if sensors missed intervals due to connectivity issues.
     - Denoise Data: Remove outliers and faulty sensor readings using `data_processing/denoise.py`.
     - Synchronize Data: Align start and end times of all sensor recordings using `data_processing/synchronize.py`.
     - Annotate Data: Add annotations as a new column using `data_processing/annotate.py`.
-4. Data Exploration: Re-analyze your data post-cleaning to ensure no new issues have been introduced.
+5. Data Exploration: Re-analyze your data post-cleaning to ensure no new issues have been introduced.
 Use scripts in `data_analysis` to visualize or summarize.
-5. Data Correlation:Discover relationships between sensor readings with `data_analysis/correlate_features.py`, and visualize them using tools in `data_analysis/visualize`.
+6. Data Correlation:Discover relationships between sensor readings with `data_analysis/correlate_features.py`, and visualize them using tools in `data_analysis/visualize`.
-6. Data Filtering: Reduce redundancy by removing irrelevant or highly similar features.
+7. Data Filtering: Reduce redundancy by removing irrelevant or highly similar features.
 Use `data_processing/filter.py` to retain only meaningful data for training.
-7. Data Segmentation & Balancing with `data_processing/segment.py`:
+8. Data Segmentation & Balancing with `data_processing/segment.py`:
     - Segment Data: Split time series into meaningful segments (e.g., per day or per activity).
     - Balance Classes: Adjust for imbalanced distributions (e.g., too many 'sleeping', not enough 'cooking' samples).
-8. Data Representation
+9. Data Representation
     - Add hand-crafted time-based features using `data_processing/add_time_features.py`.
     - Transform your data completely by generating summary representations using `data_processing/compress.py`.
-9. Test Deep Learning or Foundation Models: Use scripts in `inference` to:
+10. Test Deep Learning or Foundation Models: Use scripts in `inference` to:
     - Run inference with a local deep learning model or a foundation model via API.
     - Measure processing time and memory usage.
     - Save predictions for evaluation.
-10. Evaluate Results: Compare model predictions with true annotations using scripts in `data_analysis/visualize.py`.
+11. Evaluate Results: Compare model predictions with true annotations using scripts in `data_analysis/visualize.py`.
 Generate visualizations to assess model quality.
 # 💡 Notes & Philosophy
 This code is structured based on my thesis needs (e.g., sensor types, locations, sampling rates), so it may not be plug-and-play for others.
 Full project details will be in my thesis.
 # 🛡️ License